 This post isn’t about divorce.
 Not precisely, anyway.
 When I was married the first time, my then-husband expected me to perform more domestic “wifely duties,” and I refused.
 I still refuse (thankfully, Husband #2 is much more accepting of this trait).
 My house isn’t spotless.
 I don’t enjoy cooking.
 I don’t feel at home in the garden.
 In general, I find domestic chores to be an annoyance, at best.
 But today something funny happened.
 I was changing the sheets on my bed.
 After wrestling with the fitted sheet (a task which caused me to curse more than once), I spread […]Continue reading

-In a yoga class a couple weeks ago, I rose into a crescent lunge and prepared to bend back, possibly far enough to peek at the wall behind me.
+One Saturday morning in a yoga class, I rose into a crescent lunge and prepared to bend back, possibly far enough to peek at the wall behind me.
 “Sink into your hips, and build the pose,” my teacher instructed.
 She explained how important it is to ground down in order to feel the energy rise up.
 She stressed strength in the core as she told us to grow taller on the inhale and open our hearts as we exhaled. (in yoga, as in life, “Inhale: grow taller.
 Exhale: go deeper.)
 “Don’t just jack your back,” she cautioned.
-“You’ll hurt […]Continue reading
+“You’ll hurt yourself.” […]Continue reading

 Once upon a time, there lived a couple named Jack and Janice.
 Jack and Janice were both well-educated individuals with high-paying jobs.
 They lived in a beautiful home they built themselves, nestled in the woods and surrounded by hiking trails they’d cut with their own tools.